All About Colon Cancer

 Follow-up Care and Survivorship

-Once a patient has completed treatment, they must be followed closely for recurrence.
-Recommendations for follow up care include examinations with your healthcare provider every 3-6 months for 2 years and then every 6 months for years 2-5.
-CEA levels should be checked every 3-6 months for 2 years and then every 6 months for a total of 5 years.
-Repeat colonoscopy should be performed 1 year after treatment, then repeated in three years and then again every 5 years.
-If initial colonoscopy shows adenoma, the colonoscopy should be repeated in 1 year.
-For those with stage I, II, or III disease routine PET or CT scans are not recommended.
-For those with stage II/III disease, For those with stage IV disease, CT scans of the chest, abdomen and pelvis are recommended every 6-12 months for a total of 5 years.
-CT scans of the chest, abdomen and pelvis are recommended every 3-6 months for 2 years and then every 6-12 months for a total of 5 years.
+Once treatment is completed, you will be followed closely for recurrence.
+Recommendations for follow up care vary based on the initial stage of your colon cancer.
+For stages II-IV, you should expect to have examinations with your healthcare provider every 3-6 months for 2 years and then every 6 months for years 2-5.
+A repeat colonoscopy should be performed 1 year after treatment, then repeated in three years, and then again every 5 years.
+If the initial colonoscopy shows adenoma, the colonoscopy should be repeated in 1 year.
+For those with stage, I, II, or III disease routine PET or CT scans are not recommended.
+For those with stage II/III disease, For those with stage IV disease, CT scans of the chest, abdomen, and pelvis are recommended every 6-12 months for a total of 5 years.
+CT scans of the chest, abdomen, and pelvis are recommended every 3-6 months for 2 years and then every 6-12 months for a total of 5 years.

-Fear of recurrence, relationships and sexual health, long term management of ostomy, financial impact of cancer treatment, employment issues, and coping strategies are common emotional and practical issues experienced by colon cancer survivors.
+Fear of recurrence, relationships and sexual health, long term management of ostomy and body image challenges, the financial impact of cancer treatment, employment issues, and coping strategies are common emotional and practical issues experienced by colon cancer survivors.
 Your healthcare team can identify resources for support and management of these challenges faced during and after cancer.

 Resources for More Information